Online fair division: Binary valuations: the Food Bank problem

-Additive valuations
+Additive valuations: Online Item Allocation

-In a more general case of the food bank problem, agents can have additive valuations, which are normalized to [0,1].
+In a more general case of the food bank problem, agents can have additive valuations.
 Due to the online nature of the problem, it may be impossible to attain some fairness and efficiency guarantees that are possible in the offline setting.
+In particular, Kahana and Hazon prove that no online algorithm always finds a PROP1 (proportional up to at most one good) allocation, even for two agents with additive valuations.
+Moreover, no online algorithm always finds any positive approximation of RRS (round-robin share).

-To explain this, define the envy of agent i at agent j as the amount by which i believes that j's bundle is better, that is, $\max(0, V_i(X_j)-V_i(X_i))$.
+Benade, Kazachkov, Procaccia and Psomas study another fairness criterion – envy-freeness.
+Define the envy of agent i at agent j as the amount by which i believes that j's bundle is better, that is, $\max(0, V_i(X_j)-V_i(X_i))$.
 The max-envy of an allocation is the maximum of the envy among all ordered agent pairs.
-Suppose the values of all items are normalized to [0,1].
-Then, in the offline setting, it is easy to attain an allocation in which the max-envy is at most 1, for example, by the round-robin item allocation (this condition is called EF1).
+They assume that the values of all items are normalized to [0,1]; equivalently, the highest value of an item to each agent is known in advance.
+In the offline setting, it is easy to attain an allocation in which the max-envy is at most 1, for example, by the round-robin item allocation (this condition is called EF1).
 However, in the online setting, the envy might grow with the number of items (T).
-Therefore, instead of EF1, some algorithms aim to attain vanishing envy—the expected value of the max-envy of the allocation of T items should be sublinear in T (assuming the value of every item is between 0 and 1).
+Therefore, instead of EF1, they aim to attain vanishing envy—the expected value of the max-envy of the allocation of T items should be sublinear in T (assuming the value of every item is between 0 and 1).
+They show that: